john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 ## Step 4: Requesting data and submit to Analytics

 - `/generate_and_submit_file` this route requests default limited data and submits to adobe analytics
+- Ideally this process should run as a background job using bee-queue or other similar tools so its scalable.

 This should generate response like: